 I’ll start with an number of preachers who are known personally to me.
 These good friends may not be famous, but I always enjoy listening to them:

-- Steve Chick – Winchester Family Church Steve used to be one of the pastors at the church I attend, and he has a knack for finding good illustrations for all his talks.
+- Steve Chick – Hope Church Winchester Steve used to be one of the pastors at the church I attend, and he has a knack for finding good illustrations for all his talks.
 Also worth checking out are the sermons from John Groves.

 - John Symons – Lighthouse John was my pastor while at university, and having spent some time in Africa, is now back in Southampton and helping out an international church.
 He is a wonderfully gracious man, with a real pastoral heart.